 Consider the Terminus leader’s claim that his victims all had an opportunity to convert to cannibalism rather than get eaten, a direct contradiction to the chain of events in “No Sanctuary”.
 Like the Governor before him, Gareth is lying to himself, rationalising his heinous behaviour with pretences of higher values.
 By the same token, Gabriel’s objections to the showdown taking place in his home (as if God would have approved any other battleground) stinks of hypocrisy.
 As Maggie points out, without a congregation or a pastor true to his convictions, the chapel is just “four walls and a roof”.

 The real man of faith this week is Bob, who somehow manages to keep a positive outlook even as he’s tortured and the walker disease snuffs out his future.
 The Walking Dead has its share of ass-kicking super warriors (one of whom just got her sword back), but few could match the recovering alcoholic’s fortitude at death’s door, defiantly shouting, “Tainted meat!” while cannibals are chomping at their leg.
-I also like the subtle way he nudges Rick’ moral compass, reminding the deputy of his values without passing judgement on recent events.
+I also like the subtle way he nudges Rick’ moral compass, reminding the deputy of his values without passing judgment on recent events.
 In contrast, Hershel might have offered more overt counsel as a father figure, and Dale would’ve just thrown a fit before getting attacked by a zombie ninja.

 It occurs to me we’ve never had as gentle a passing on The Walking Dead.
 Director Jeffrey F. January did a great job removing any sense of threat or doom from the death scene in “Four Walls and a Roof”: the clean and cozy room with a comfy couch, the bright sunlight shining through the window, the warm exchanges with Sasha, the shot of our heroes all paying their respects… Even the sound of Tyreese puncturing Bob’s skull with a pocket knife felt softer somehow.
 I’m grateful for quiet moments like these.
 They serve as a reminder that human compassion can survive any environment.